dtzSiFive/firrtl-spec/spec.md

 There are two probe types: `Probe`{.firrtl} and `RWProbe`{.firrtl}.
 `RWProbe`{.firrtl} is a `Probe`{.firrtl} type, but not the other way around.

-Probe types are parametric over the type of data that they refer to, which is always passive (as defined in [@sec:passive-types]) even when the probed target is not (see [@sec:probes-and-passive-types]).
+Probe types are parametric over the base type of data that they refer to, which is always passive (as defined in [@sec:passive-types]) even when the probed target is not (see [@sec:probes-and-passive-types]).
 Probe types cannot contain reference types.

 Conceptually probe types are single-direction views of the probed data-flow point.
 They are references to the data accessed with the probe expression